vivekagr/AWS-SAA-C02-Course/README.md

 Aurora cluster functions across a number of availability zones.

 There is a primary instance and a number of replicas.
-The read applications from applications can use the replicas.
+The read queries from applications can use the replicas.

-There is a shared storage of **max 64 TiB** across all replicas.
+There is a shared storage of **max 64 TiB** across all replicas (compared to 16 TiB for non-Aurora) !!!!!.
-This uses 6 copies across AZs.
+**Cluster volume uses 6 storage replicas across multiple AZs**.

 All instances have access to these storage nodes.
 This replication happens at the storage level.
 No extra resources are consumed during